 How do I Become a Registered Patient?

 To qualify as a patient you must obtain a certification from a qualifying licensed physician.
 A qualifying physician is a Massachusetts licensed physician (Medical Doctor or Doctor of Osteopathy) registered with the Massachusetts Department of Public Health who certifies that in his or her professional opinion, the potential benefits of medical use of marijuana would likely outweigh any health risks that may be associated.
 If you are having difficulty locating a physician you can search the internet for “MA Medical Marijuana Doctors” to find a qualified licensed physician with the Massachusetts Department of Public Health.

 The qualifying physician will evaluate you to determine if you are qualified for the medical use of marijuana program.
 If you are qualified, your physician will issue you a certification through the Massachusetts Department of Public Health MMJ Online System.
 Once your physician has issued you a certification, he or she will give you instructions on how to register through the MMJ Online System and a Personal Identification Number (PIN).
 This PIN is required for you to register in the MMJ Online System.

 How do I designate a Personal Caregiver?

 Registered qualifying patients have the option of designating up to two personal caregivers to assist with the medical use of marijuana.
 In order to designate a personal caregiver patients must log back into the MMJ Online System and under the “My Caregivers” section generate a Personal Identification Number (PIN) for potential caregiver(s).
 For step by step instructions on how to select a personal caregiver with the Massachusetts Department of Public Health Medical Use of Marijuana Program please click here.

 What are your prices?

 Massachusetts regulations prohibit us from publishing our prices online.
 Registered patients are welcome to call our dispensary at 978-772-CARE (2273) to inquire about pricing.
-Please note that we are only able to accept cash or debit card as forms of payments.
+Please note that we are able to accept either cash or debit.

 do you offer any discounts/deals/specials?